 Wolves remain protected in Washington state

 OLYMPIA - Although wolves have been removed from federal Endangered Species Act (ESA) protection in the eastern third of Washington state, they remain protected as a state endangered species throughout Washington.
+Under Congressional direction that prevents any judicial review, the U.S. Fish and Wildlife Service (USFWS) has removed the northern Rocky Mountain population of gray wolves from federal endangered status.
+The action affects wolves in Montana, Idaho, the eastern third of Oregon and Washington and a small area of north central Utah.

 The federal de-listing covers eastern Washington east of State Route 97 from the Canadian border to Highway 17, east of Highway 17 to State Route 395, and east of State Route 395 to the Oregon border.
 That federal de-listing boundary was based on the anticipated dispersal of wolves from recovered populations in the other states.